baedrik/snip-722-spec/SNIP-722.md

 | token_approvals                       | array of [Snip721Approval](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-721.md#snip721approval)| List of approvals for this token                      | yes      |
 | inventory_approvals                   | array of [Snip721Approval](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-721.md#snip721approval)| List of inventory-wide approvals for the token's owner| yes      |

-The `transferable` field is mandatory for SNIP-722 compliant contracts, but because SNIP-722 is an optional extension to SNIP-721, any NftDossier response that does not include the field can be assumed to come from a contract that only implements transferable tokens (and can be considered equivalent to `transferable` = true)
+The `transferable` field is mandatory for SNIP-722 compliant contracts, but because SNIP-722 is an optional extension to SNIP-721, any NftDossier response that does not include the field can be considered to come from a contract that only implements transferable tokens (considered equivalent to `transferable` = true)

 ### IsTransferable
 IsTransferable indicates whether the token is transferable.
 This query is not authenticated.